-The 6MK heavy-duty engine family for heavy-duty trucks and passenger buses was developed based on technologies from USA, Japan and Germany in accordance with FEV procedures.
+The 6MK heavy-duty engine family was initially designed for heavy-duty trucks and passenger buses and was developed based on technologies from USA, Japan and Germany in accordance with FEV procedures.
 The 6MK engine has adopted the common rail injection system technology to meet with the latest emission requirements and the European forced cooling piston technology.
 It has a 10.34 liter displacement and power ranging from 300 to 400 PS.
-The upgraded YC6MK-50 is a 10.3 liter engine for on-road trucks and buses that is compliant with National V emission standards.
+The upgraded YC6MK-50 is a 10.3 liter engine for marine and power generation application.